Burgestrand/burgestrand.github.io/_posts/2017-08-31-fun-with-swift-protocols-and-view-controllers-in-storyboards.markdown

 ```

 By using the above code, and assuming you stick to my convention of naming your
-single-view storyboards the same as your view controller, you may use the above
+single-view storyboards the same as your view controller, and mark it as the
-code like this:
+initial view controller of the storyboard, then you may use the above code like this:

 ```swift
 final class PostViewController: UIViewController, StoryboardDesigned {